Program Provider Resources

 An EPP rated "accredited" by SBEC may apply to offer new certification fields, classes, or clinical teaching by submitting the appropriate documents to the TEA.
 The addition of new classes requires approval by the SBEC.
 Interested EPPs should contact the assigned Education Specialist for application materials.
 See the Forms and Documents section of this page for the Education Specialist assignment list.

-Application for Out-of-State Clinical Teaching, Internship or Field-Based Experience
+Application for Out-of-State or Out-of-Country Clinical Teaching, Practicum, or Field-Based Experience

-Clinical teaching, internship, and practicum experiences at Department of Defense Activity (DoDEA) schools do not require prior TEA approval.
+Field-based experiences (FBE), clinical teaching, internship, and practicum experiences at Department of Defense Activity (DoDEA) schools, wherever located and all schools accredited by the Texas Private School Accreditation Commission (TEPSAC) do not require prior TEA approval.

 The table below lists the required fees for new programs and for the addition of new certification fields and classes.
 For more information about these fees, see 19 TAC §229.9.
 All fees must be paid at the time the application is submitted.
 Payment of fees does not guarantee approval of applications.
 Fees are non-refundable.
 Please send payment to: